lsst-sqre/sqr-059/index.rst

 Primary
 ^^^^^^^
-The primary version of a tag is derived from (and in most cases identical to) the EUPS tag of the underlying DM stack included in the image.
+The primary version of a tag is derived from (and is, in most cases, identical to) the EUPS tag of the underlying DM Pipelines stack included in the image.
 It is always the first component of the tag.

-RSP Build Counter
+RSP build Counter
 ^^^^^^^^^^^^^^^^^

 Tags may include an identifier specifying an RSP image build count.
-In general, any run of the GitHub Action that builds a sciplat-lab image will increment this counter.
-It is currently in the 2000s, and we do not anticipate it exceeding 10,000 during the lifetime of the project.
+This field is required because the release cadence of the DM Pipelines algorithms and the JupyterLab UI and ancillary tooling may differ significantly, and we want to be able to differentiate between images with updated versions of the machinery but the same set of Pipelines software.
+Further, we want to be able to index that number into release notes to document enhancements to the Notebook Aspect decoupled from Pipelines advances.

-We anticipate only including this counter in Release, Release Candidate, and Experimental builds derived from one of the former two categories, although it will continue to increment with each build regardless of type.
+We only include this counter in Release, Release Candidate, and Experimental builds derived from one of the former two categories, although the counter continues to increment with each build regardless of type.

-If specified, this goes directly after the primary component.
+If specified, this goes directly after the primary component, separated by an underscore.
-It takes the form ``rspX`` where ``X`` is an integer and is separated from the primary tag with an underscore.
+It takes the form ``rspX`` where ``X`` is an integer.

-Tags can additionally be postfixed with an optional Cycle number or a ``rest`` set of one-or-more underscore-separated fields.
+Note that the presence of this field, and the way it is determined, means that anyone building a local ``sciplat-lab`` image should **never** push that local build, because the build number will not be correctly incremented, even if it is set correctly for that individual build.
+If a build should appear on an image repository, it is vital that it be uploaded via the GitHub action.

 Cycle
 ^^^^^

-The Cycle is currently unique to T&S RSP instances, and specifies the version of XML used in this image.
+The Cycle is currently unique to T&S RSP instances, and specifies an internal release version defining a collection of their software components.
-It will have the form ``c<digits>.<digits>`` where the first group of digits is the cycle number and the second group of digits is the build iteration for that cycle, e.g. ``c0019.001``.
+It has the form ``c<digits>.<digits>`` where the first group of digits is the cycle number and the second group of digits is the build iteration for that cycle, e.g. ``c0019.001``.

 Rest
 ^^^^

-The ``rest`` fragment will most often encode a build datestamp, but can be anything (but see the discussion in "Semantic Versions").
+The ``rest`` fragment most often encodes a build datestamp, but can be anything.

-For image types for which semantic versions are supported, both of these fields will end up packed into the ``build`` semver field.
-If both are present in a single tag, the cycle must precede ``rest``.
+If both ``cycle`` and ``rest`` are present in a single tag, the cycle must precede ``rest``.

 Recommended Tag
 ---------------